Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

-INR-based solutions address the main limitations of dataset-trained deep learning models: their reliance on large training datasets, sensitivity to domain shifts, and difficulties with handling substantially different resolutions.
-However, these methods require instance-specific optimization, which makes computational efficiency and seed-dependent learning stability crucial for the practical use of these methods.
-Most existing INR architectures are based on multi-layer perceptrons (MLPs) with various activation functions \citep{sitzmann2020siren, saragadam2023wire, Liu_2024_CVPR}.
-Recently, Kolmogorov-Arnold Networks (KANs), with their learnable activations, have emerged as a promising alternative to traditional MLPs in regression tasks \citep{liu2024kan}.
-Several recent studies have examined the INRs based on KANs across various tasks \citep{mehrabian2024implicit, li2025representing}.
-To date, however, no prior work has investigated KAN-based INRs for deformable image registration, leaving their potential to advance registration techniques unexplored.
+INR-based solutions address key limitations of dataset-trained deep learning models: they reduce dependence on large training sets, are less sensitive to domain shifts, and naturally handle resolution changes.
+However, because they optimize per image pair, their scientific and clinical utility depends on amount of compute and memory, seed-stable optimization (to support reproducible studies on small cohorts), and deformation regularity (to avoid confounding downstream measurements).
+Most existing INR architectures rely on multi-layer perceptrons (MLPs) with fixed activation functions \citep{sitzmann2020siren, saragadam2023wire, Liu_2024_CVPR}.
+Recently, Kolmogorov--Arnold Networks (KANs), with learnable activations, have emerged as a promising alternative to traditional MLPs in regression tasks \citep{liu2024kan}.
+Several recent studies have examined KAN-based INRs across various tasks \citep{mehrabian2024implicit, li2025representing}.
+To date, however, KAN-based INRs for deformable medical image registration, especially in multi-organ benchmarks with pairwise optimization, remain largely unexplored.

-In this paper, we propose a novel approach to DIR using Implicit Neural Representations enhanced with Kolmogorov-Arnold Networks.
+In this paper, we propose a novel approach to DIR using Implicit Neural Representations enhanced with Kolmogorov--Arnold Networks.
 Our key contributions are:

-1. We introduce the first integration of Kolmogorov-Arnold Networks with randomized basis sampling for INR-based deformable image registration.
-Our approach enhances registration accuracy while maintaining low computational and memory costs compared to classical or neural network-based methods.
-Additionally, it demonstrates improved seed-dependent learning stability compared to other INRs (see Figure \ref{hist_results}).
+\begin{enumerate} \item We introduce the first KAN-based INR framework targeting pairwise-optimized, resolution-independent DIR with an explicit focus on seed stability and resource efficiency, instantiated as KAN-IDIR and RandKAN-IDIR with randomized basis sampling.
+Our method achieves accurate deformations while keeping computational and memory costs low compared to classical and neural network-based baselines.